 Attorneys at The Collin County Law Group can Help With Any Police Questioning

 When being questioned by the police it is important to have an attorney at your side who knows your rights and how to protect them.
 The attorneys at The Collin County Law Group are experienced at doing just that in every criminal situation from the lowest misdemeanor to the most serious felony.
-If the police want to talk to you, we are just a call away to protect you and your right to remain silent.
+If the police want to talk to you, contact us to protect you and your right to remain silent.
 All of our attorneys have ample experience advising clients facing interrogations or questions by the police.